csdorman/My-Code-Learning/README.md

 ## Review: `<form>`, `<div>`, CSS flexbox, CSS grid `auto-fit` vs `auto-fill`

+## Nov 13
+Started working on FreeCodeCamp project 2 - a form.
+Yay. some of these different fields and the syntax for them is confusing.

+For example, having `<input type="text">` for a single-line text field, but `<textarea>` for a multi-line text field is one of those things I'll just have to do more to commit to memory (or just always look it up).
+Not the biggest deal, but I definitely need to review the `<id>` and `<name>` attributes and how they are used differently.

 ## Nov 12
 Got the first project out of the way.
 Needed to have a bit of help by looking at the framework of an already-completed one, but I got it done and was playing around with some of the layout and CSS at the end.
 It's certainly not great, but I think it's a good start, and starting from scratch is quite different than modifying already-existing code.

+You can see it [over at CodePen.com](https://codepen.io/csdorman/pen/QJKoMm).

 ## Nov 10
 Got done with the first section(s) of the FreeCodeCamp front-end learning!
 Now on to a few projects.
 I went ahead and made a CodePen.io account, but I'm not sure if I want to use that or dive into using Atom or another standard text editor.
 Torn between wanting some live-preview feedback and not trying to think things through *before* putting them down.
 So I don't learn bad habits anymore than necessary.